 I’m a gigantic Brother fan, as my sewing, embroidery, serger, and coverstitch machines are all produced by Brother.

 Overall, I prefer the Cricut Maker, though, to their line of cutting machines.
-(I have the Brother SDX330D, the top-of-the-line version, which came with my embroidery machine.)
+(I have the Brother SDX330D, the top-of-the-line version, which came with my Luminaire embroidery machine.)

 Nor is there as much online support as it’s less popular.
 Finding entry-level tutorials was also more difficult when I was learning to use it.
 So, a bigger initial learning curve since you have to teach yourself more.